Dear Shareholders Swastika Investmart Limited

 Secretarial Auditors

-Pursuant to Section 204 of the Act and the Companies (Appointment & Remuneration of Managerial Personnel) Rules, 2014, the Board has appointed L.N.
-Joshi & Co., Practicing Company Secretaries (PCS Registration No. 4216) as the Secretarial Auditor of the Company to conduct Secretarial Audit for the Financial Year 2024-25.
+Pursuant to the amended provisions of Regulation 24A of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Section 204 of the Act and the Companies (Appointment & Remuneration of Managerial Personnel) Rules, 2014,the members of the Company at the 33rd Annual General Meeting held on 27th June 2025, approved the appointment of L.N.
+Joshi & Co., Practicing Company Secretaries (PCS Registration No. 4216) as the Secretarial Auditor of your Company for the period of five consecutive financial year starting from 2025-26 to 202930.

 Secretarial Audit Report

-As required under provisions of Section 204 of the Act, the Secretarial Audit Report given by the Secretarial Auditor of the Company is annexed as Annexure-E and forms an integral part of this Report.
+As required under provisions of Section 204 of the Act, the Secretarial Audit Report given by the Secretarial Auditor of the Company is annexed as Annexure-D and forms an integral part of this Report.
 There is no qualification, reservation or adverse remark or disclaimer in Secretarial Audit report except the following with Board Explanation:

-Secretarial Auditor Observations | Management comments |
+| Secretarial Auditor Observations | Management comments |

-The Company has paid monetary penalty of 23.33 Lakhs to the Stock Exchanges, and Depositories for certain delays and errors in regulatory reporting.
-These issues include matters such as incorrect and short allocation reporting of clients collateral, incorrect segregation reporting, observation in regulatory inspections and other similar requirements as prescribed under various circulars and Standard Operating Procedures (SOPs) issued by the Securities and Exchange Board of India (SEBI), Depositories, and Exchanges. | During the financial year, the Stock Exchanges and, Depositories observed some operational and technical issues.
-These issues include matters such as incorrect and short allocation reporting of clients collateral, incorrect segregation reporting, observation in regulatory inspections, E-KYC process related issue and other similar requirements etc. Consequently, monetary penalties were levied as part of their routine regulatory action.
+| During the period under review, the Company had certain operational irregularities of a technical and procedural nature relating, inter alia, to client collateral allocation reporting, segregation reporting, and other compliances under applicable Exchange and Depository by-laws, SEBI circulars, and other applicable regulations.
+The Company has taken/initiated corrective measures to address the same.
+Consequently, monetary penalties aggregating to 9.29 Lakhs were imposed and paid to the concerned Stock Exchanges, clearing corporations, and Depositories.
+These matters did not have any material impact on the financial position or operations of the Company. | During the financial year, the Stock Exchanges and Depositories observed some operational and technical issues.
+These issues include matters such as incorrect and short allocation reporting of clients collateral, incorrect segregation reporting and other similar requirements etc. Consequently, monetary penalties were levied as part of their routine regulatory action.
 These penalties were duly paid by the Company and have no significant impact on its financial or operational performance. |

-27. Annual Secretarial Compliance Report
+26. Annual Secretarial Compliance Report

-28. Statutory Auditors
+27. Statutory Auditors

 Pursuant to the provisions of Section 139(2) of the Act and the rules made thereunder, the members at their 31st Annual General Meeting (AGM) of your Company held on 12th September, 2023, approved the appointment of Fadnis & Gupte LLP, Chartered Accountants, Indore (Firm Registration No. 006600C/C400324) as the Statutory Auditors of your Company, for a term of five consecutive years from the conclusion of 31st Annual General Meeting up to the conclusion of the 36th Annual General Meeting (AGM to be held for financial year 2027-28).